-Special Assistant to the Prime Minister on National Health Services Dr Zafar Mirza says the government has decided to impose health tax on tobacco to cut its rising consumption. pic.twitter.com/Tjq4GAEtoz— Govt of Pakistan (@pid_gov) May 31, 2019
+Special Assistant to the Prime Minister on National Health Services Dr Zafar Mirza says the government has decided to impose health tax on tobacco to cut its rising consumption. pic.twitter.com/Tjq4GAEtoz— Government of Pakistan (@GovtofPakistan) May 31, 2019

 The Special Assistant said that 1200 children from the age of six to fifteen years become a victim of tobacco daily in the country, which is a dangerous trend.

 He said the usage of tobacco leads to several life-threatening diseases including cardiovascular, lung cancer and diabetes.